-Each MMI student in grades 7-12 makes at least one appearance in an assembly program each school year.
-Students in grades 8, 10, and 12 make their presentations in the first semester of the school year and students in grades seven, nine, and 11 complete their assemblies in the spring semester.
+Each MMI student makes at least one appearance in an assembly program each school year.
+Students in grades 10 and 12 make their presentations in the first semester of the school year and students in the middle school as well as grades nine and 11 complete their assemblies in the spring semester.
 Students present a topic of interest to them such as art, music, geography or culture before a larger audience than they would be exposed to in a daily classroom environment.

-The best student performances from each semester's assemblies, chosen by the MMI faculty, are presented to a joint assembly of both upper school and middle school students to determine the "Best of the Best."
+The best student performances from each semester's assemblies, chosen by the MMI faculty, are presented to a larger group of students to determine the "Best of the Best."